 DR: What tactics work well at driving those in-store conversions?

-Ultimately, we want to bring people from Facebook to the website and then to the brick and mortar store.
+Ultimately, we want to bring people from Facebook to the website and then to the brick-and-mortar store.
 We use data and its predictive power to do so.
 Our analytical mindset helps us do this.
-We study different ratios and break thru to the next level of understanding through measurement.
+We study different ratios and break through to the next level of understanding through measurement.

 Specifically, we review appearance ratios for in-store visits with our clients to understand how many people actually arrived in the facility after viewing an ad.
 This information can help retailers be more efficient in-store by bringing them better consumers.
 Additionally, it helps us be more efficient by identifying which creative sets are driving better outcomes.